AWS Database Blog

 Storage operations for simple databases

-In this section, we briefly discuss the storage layout on Amazon EC2 for simple Oracle databases that use a single EBS volume and an operating-system file system (without LVM) for database storage.
+In this section, we briefly discuss the storage layout on Amazon EC2 for simple Oracle databases that use a single EBS volume and an OS file system (without LVM) for database storage.
 Then we discuss how Oracle database storage modifications like increasing the storage provisioned or changing the IOPS provisioned were done before elastic volumes were introduced.
 We cover the associated challenges with this type of changes.
 Finally, we demonstrate how to address some of these challenges using elastic volumes with an example.

 Storage layout for simple databases